cucumber/cucumber-jvm/cucumber-junit/README.md

 ## Using other JUnit features ##

-The Cucumber runner acts like a suite of a JUnit tests.
-As such other JUnit features like custom JUnit
+The Cucumber runner acts like a suite of JUnit tests.
+As such, other JUnit features like custom JUnit
 Listeners and Reporters can all be expected to work.